dechamps/ASIO401/BACKENDS.md

     Processing Objects][] (APOs), which can apply arbitrary pre-mixing (SFX) or post-mixing (MFX/EFX) processing on audio data.
 Some backends will bypass this processing, some won't.
-- **Feature set:** some FlexASIO features and options might not work with all backends.
+- **Feature set:** some ASIO401 features and options might not work with all backends.

 **Note:** the internal buffer size of the shared Windows audio pipeline has been